stone50/WYS-Race-Mod/README.md

 - **Hosting a Game**:
   1.  **Port Forward**: [Forward a port](https://www.wikihow.com/Set-Up-Port-Forwarding-on-a-Router) (Default: `25565`).
 Ensure the service type is set to **UDP**.
-  2.  **Configure**: Set your desired port in-game.
-(Note: Editing the "Host IP" field as a host does not affect the connection).
+  2.  **Configure**: Set your connection info in-game.
-  3.  **Connect**: Click Connect, then provide your IP and Port to other players.
+  3.  **Connect**: Click Connect, then provide your connection info to other players.
 - **Joining a Game**:
-  1.  **Configure**: Enter the IP and Port provided by the host into the in-game menu.
+  1.  **Configure**: Enter the connection info provided by the host into the in-game menu.
   2.  **Connect**: Click Connect to join the lobby.

 ### Customization